kpierczy/Neuroevolution/python/common/README.md

 # Description of the configuration parameters required by the session()
 {
-    "environment" : "Gym ID of the used environment", "time" : {
+    "env" : "Gym ID of the used environment",
+    "time" : {
         "maxFramesNum" : "maximum number of games' iterations (i.e. env.step() calls)", "maxFramesPerGame" : "maximum number of the single game's iterations",